AmrQamhieh/zabbix_infrastructure_automation/README.md

 ## 🚀 How the Automation Works

 ### **1️⃣ Prepare Internal Repository**
-The first playbook turns the Zabbix server into a mini web server hosting an internal YUM repo:
+The first playbook turns the Localhost into a mini web server hosting an internal YUM repo:

 - Installs Apache (`httpd`)
 - Creates directory `/var/www/html/repo`